Kham Magar

-The Kham Magars (खाम मगर), also known in scholarship as the Northern Magars, are a (Tibeto-Burman language) Magar Kham language or Kham Kura speaking indigenous ethnic tribal community native to Nepal.
+The Kham Magars (खाम मगर), also known in scholarship as the Northern Magars, are a Magar Kham language (Tibeto-Burman language) or Kham Kura speaking indigenous ethnic tribal community native to Nepal.
 In general, Kham Magars refer to themselves using their clan name and the ethnic identity of Magar.
-Kham Magar clan names include Budha/ Budhathoki, Gharti, Pun and Roka, and each clan is subdivided into many sub-clans name.
+Kham Magar clan names include Budha, Gharti, Pun and Roka, and each clan is subdivided into many sub-clans name.
 The language of the Kham Magars is called Magar Kham among other glottonyms.
 It is estimated that about 210,000 Kham Magars live in the Middle Hills of mid-western Nepal, in the districts of Rukum, Rolpa, Baglung and Myagdi.
 Scattered communities also live in Jajarkot, Dailekh, Kalikot, Achham, and Doti districts as well as in the capital city of Kathmandu and in the second-largest city Pokhara.

 History

 Due to their oral mythology and distinctive Shamanistic practices, Kham Magar are thought to have originally migrated from Siberia according to shamanic tradition, but some writers have written that they originated in Rukum district.
 There is no evidence of their migration or origin.

 Oral histories handed down from generation to generation say that Kham people migrated from icy northern icy Himalayan Region in the southern part of China, after the Kham civilization got lost and submerged in the icy glaciers in and around 200 AD.
 Later, the Kham kings ruled from the present Karnali region or ancient Nepal region in the far west.
 However, after Khas kings from Kumaon and Garhwal continued to attack upon Kham kings in the Humla and Jumla area in and around 400 AD.

 The Kham kings are reported to have fought against brute Khas aggressors for hundreds of years.
 But Kham's last king, Khudu, was defeated.
 He fought fiercely against the Garra army but was deposed.
 Khas kingdom flourished in the Jumla region after they claimed this region as Khasan.